techidaily/site-win11-tips/source/_posts/guide-to-restore-connection-with-vanished-ubisoft-launcher.md

 ## 4\.
 Verify the Affected Game’s Files

  The “Unable to find the Ubisoft Game Launcher” error can arise because the affected game is missing files or has a corrupted installation.
 Verifying a game’s files in the Ubisoft Connect software will be a probable solution in such a scenario.
-Our[guide to repairing game files](https://www.makeuseof.com/how-to-verify-game-file-integrity-different-launchers/) includes instructions for verifying files within Ubisoft Connect.
+Our [guide to repairing game files](https://www.makeuseof.com/how-to-verify-game-file-integrity-different-launchers/) includes instructions for verifying files within Ubisoft Connect.

 ## 5\.
 Erase Ubisoft Cache Data